feassis/Test-Auto-Battle/README.md

 1- making player and enemy alocation be independent
 2- at DrawBattlefield method instead of getting correct position it was creating a new one, fixed that to get correct grid box
+3- changing DrawBattlefield to draw character index instead of X, in order to do this I am changing GridBox to store a Character index;

 ## Step 3 - Refactoring Character